 How to sell your home and make a faster, more profitable sale

 In my experience, it rarely comes off easily.
-In addition, if the walls weren’t painted with primer paint before wallpapering, you are in for a big job.
+In addition, if the walls were not primed before the wallpaper went up, you are in for a big job.

-The last wallpaper stripping job I did was in my own bathroom.
-The previous homeowners had not primed the walls with paint before putting up the wallpaper.
+The last wallpaper stripping job I did was in my bathroom.
+The previous homeowners HAD NOT primed the walls before putting up the ghastly wallpaper.
 This caused the top layer of the underlying sheetrock to come off as well.

-I spent many days scraping little pieces off, one at a time.
-In the end, I had bead board put up because the sheetrock was so damaged.
+I spent many days scraping little bits off, before I gave up.
+In the end, it was easier to install panels of bead board and paint it white.
 The end result was an attractive beach cottage look.

-I also don’t recommended papering over old wallpaper either, as often the glue won’t stick to it, especially if it is textured, foiled or vinyl.
+I also don’t recommended papering over old wallpaper either, as often the glue won’t stick to it, especially if the underlying wallpaper is textured, foiled or vinyl.

-Wallpaper borders are also dated and should be removed before putting your house on the market.
-They usually aren't difficult to remove, but if you run into a problem, follow the same instructions as for removing wallpaper.
+Wallpaper borders are also dated home decor features and should be removed before putting your house on the market.
+They usually aren't difficult to remove, but if you run into a problem, follow the same procedure for removing wallpaper.